aidanbudd/bosc2015/2015_07_11_possibleOSTDiscussionTopics.md

 ### Quick responses to bug fixes/feature requests

-### High-quality interaction with linked/similar projects
+### High-quality interaction and interoperability with linked/similar projects

 ### Easy to contribute to